QuickGlitch/HackathonChallenge/README.md

 - **Boomer Bots**: Automated bot users (DorothyWilliams and admin) that periodically interact with the forum to simulate real users.
 - **CSRF App**: Demonstration application for testing Cross-Site Request Forgery attack vectors.

+In the production docker compose setup they will be proxied through Traefik for easier access.

 ## Useful Resources to share with participants

 - [attack payloads](https://github.com/swisskyrepo/PayloadsAllTheThings)